 Property Maintenance Program

 The City of North Olmsted has undertaken a proactive program to insure a high standard of housing is available throughout the city.
-This program currently includes a five prong approach.

 |Exterior Property Maintenance Code – Chapter 1363|